TeamRizu/outfox-wiki/content/dev/songs/TJA-Compatibility.md

 >* ``Tower`` or ``5``
 >* ``Dan`` or ``6``

 Due to the competitive nature of the PC based simulators this normally defaults to ``oni`` or ``3``, so be warned if your chart is easier than this difficulty, and make sure you add the correct name in the course setting.
+It is named ``Extreme`` so this should give you an idea of the difficulty! ``Edit`` refers to ``Ura Oni``, and doesn't have any impact alone on the genre of the song.

+``Ura Oni`` is an alternative to the ``Oni`` charts, which are not necessarily harder, but can include 2 player or gimmicks.
+Remember OutFox's Mod system is quite varied, and try to keep these out of your files if you wish to make them compatible with other simulators.

+``Tower`` is based on the style from the PS2 era of the game.

 This setting is similar to how ``PLAYLEVEL`` works in BMS, but gives a finer set of controls.